brianhaferkamp/onbase/README.md

 - Redesigned player cards
 - Batter outcomes are based on Weighted Runs Above Average (wRAA)
 - Pitcher outcomes are based on SIERA
-- New DIPS-based at-bats now start on the pitcher card
+- All at-bats now start on the pitcher card
 - Improved accuracy of outcomes based on roll research
 - Updated quick start guide
 - New mechanisms for pitcher fatigue, bunting, and error checks